Breezeemr/hitch/README.md

 # Hitch

-A Clojure library designed to manage derived data.
+A Clojurescript library designed to manage and cache derived data.

 ## Usage
 [hitch "0.1.0-SNAPSHOT"]